Best Colleges & Universities in Nevada

 Graduation Rate: 55%

-UNR is a national leader in research in civil engineering and seismology and offers a wide range of degree plans in sixteen clinical departments and five basic science departments.
+UNR is a national leader in research in civil engineering and seismology and offers a wide range of degree plans in sixteen clinical departments and five departments in basic sciences.
 The university is also renowned for its excellence in journalism and has produced six Pulitzer Prize-winning journalists.
-With more than 200 courses online, UNR also has one of the largest study abroad programs in the nation and boasts one of the largest earthquake simulation labs anywhere in the United States.
+With more than 200 courses online, UNR also has one of the most extensive study abroad programs in the nation and boasts one of the largest earthquake simulation labs anywhere in the United States.

-According to US News, UNR is ranked in the top two hundred colleges across the nations in regards to its engineering program, business programs, and as compared to other public schools.
-Forbes’ list of value colleges ranks UNR as number 138 out of more than six hundred colleges across the United States, number 153 out of the best research opportunities, and number 68 in the list of best colleges in the western United States.
+According to US News, UNR is ranked 240th in colleges across the nation.
+Forbes’ list of value colleges ranks UNR as 138th out of more than six hundred colleges across the United States, 153rd out of the best research opportunities, and 68th in best colleges in the western United States.

 2. University of Nevada-Las Vegas